oracle-livelabs/em-omc/enterprise-manager/emcc/em-devops-patching/em-devops-patching.md

 ## Task 3: Provision a PDB using DBaaS and Ansible

 1. In this step, we are going to make use of both **uri** parameters below.
 These **uri** parameters are part of the "Service Template" configuration.
 You can get these parameters by executing the get PaaS Zone REST API.
+This step won't cover how to get those parameter.
+We are just going to review them and make use of them in the next steps.

     ```
     zone: